NativeScript/docs/content/guide/ios-runtime-types.md

 #### Using the constructor

-To create a new pointer with the given offset, use the construcotr:
+To create a new pointer with the given offset, use the constructor:

 ```ts
    const interop1 = new interop.Pointer(34)